 Getting familiar with how desire works for you—what turns you on, what turns you off, and in what contexts—gives you more agency and control over your sexual experience and makes it more likely that you will experience desire.

 Header image edited by Marcy Gooberman

 Not satisfied with your sexual desire?

-Join Kati Scalisi, sex educator and coach, in our online class Maximize Your Desire.
-Learn all about how to overcome mismatched desire in your relationship and have the sex life you crave.
+Join Kati Scalisi, sex educator and coach, in our digital class, Maximize Your Desire.
+Gain actionable tools and insights so you can overcome mismatched desire in your relationship and have the sex life you crave.

 - Maximize Your Desire$75.00